Prospective Students: Program Information

 - You must fulfil program requirements in order to complete your program.
 Use Degree Explorer to help you stay on track.

-- Think of your field of interest as your chosen area of interest within your Anthropology Arts or Science program (e.g. you may choose to focus on taking Archaeology courses while enrolled in an Anthropology Science Major or Specialist program).
+- Think of your subfield or field of interest as your chosen area of interest within your Anthropology Arts or Science program (e.g. you may choose to focus on taking Archaeology courses while enrolled in an Anthropology Science Major or Specialist program).

-- For students interested in further education such as graduate school or professional programs, your field of interest and upper-year courses become very important.
+- For students interested in further education such as graduate school or professional programs, your subfield / field of interest and upper-year courses become very important.
 Be sure to choose upper-level courses that are relevant to your graduate school applications.